 - Account security: All accounts are insured by SIPC for up to $500,000 in cash and securities, including up to $250,000 in cash.
 They also use state-of-the-art security measures, including encryption, when handling your financial information.

-- Smart Savings: A high-yield savings account promising a higher rate of return than the national savings account average.
+- Smart Savings: A low-risk investment account offering a higher rate of return than the national savings account average.
 Also features unlimited free-free transfers with no minimum account size.